-The executive officers of our Company as of March 1, 2009 are as follows:
+The executive officers of our Company as of March 1, 2010 are as follows:

-Warren B. Kanders, 51, has served as one of our directors since June 2002 and as Executive Chairman of our Board of Directors since December 2002.
-Since May 2007, Mr. Kanders has served as a director of Highlands Acquisition Corp., a publicly-held blank check company formed with a focus on acquiring a business in the healthcare industry.
+Warren B. Kanders, 52, has served as one of our directors since June 2002 and as Executive Chairman of our Board of Directors since December 2002.
+Mr. Kanders served as a director of Highlands Acquisition Corp., a publicly-held blank check company from May 2007 until September 2009.
 Mr. Kanders has served as the President of Kanders & Company since 1990.
-Prior to the completion of the acquisition of Armor Holdings, Inc., formerly a New York Stock Exchange-listed company and a manufacturer and supplier of military vehicles, armed vehicles and safety and survivability products and systems to the aerospace & defense, public safety, homeland security and commercial markets, by BAE Systems plc on July 31, 2007, Mr. Kanders served as the Chairman of the Board of Armor Holdings, Inc. since January 1996 and as its Chief Executive Officer since April 2003.
-From April 2004 until October 2006, he served as the Executive Chairman, and since October 2006, has served as the Non-Executive Chairman of the Board of Stamford Industrial Group, Inc., a publicly-held company that, through its subsidiary, Concord Steel, is a leading independent manufacturer of steel counterweights.
-Since November 2004, Mr. Kanders has served as the Chairman of the Board of Directors of Langer, Inc., a Nasdaq-listed provider of orthotic and skin-care products.
-From October 1992 to May 1996, Mr. Kanders served as Founder and Vice Chairman of the Board of Benson Eyecare Corporation, a distributor of eye care products and services.
+Prior to the completion of the acquisition of Armor Holdings, Inc., formerly a New York Stock Exchange-listed company and a manufacturer and supplier of military vehicles, armed vehicles and safety and survivability products and systems to the aerospace & defense, public safety, homeland security and commercial markets, by BAE Systems plc on July 31, 2007, Mr. Kanders served as the Chairman of the Board of Armor Holdings, Inc., since January 1996 and as its Chief Executive Officer since April 2003.
+From April 2004 until October 2006, he served as the Executive Chairman, and from October 2006 until September 2009, served as the Non-Executive Chairman of the Board of Stamford Industrial Group, Inc., which was a leading independent manufacturer of steel counterweights.
+Since November 2004, Mr. Kanders has served as the Chairman of the Board of Directors of PC Group, formerly known as Langer, Inc., a Nasdaq-listed manufacturer of personal care products.
+From October 1992 to May 1996, Mr. Kanders served as Vice Chairman of the Board of Benson Eyecare Corporation, a manufacturer and distributor of eye care products and services.

-Philip A. Baratelli, 41, has served as our Chief Financial Officer, Secretary and Treasurer since February 2007.
+Philip A. Baratelli, 42, has served as our Chief Financial Officer, Secretary and Treasurer since February 2007.
 Since February 2007, Mr. Baratelli has also served as Chief Financial Officer for Kanders & Company, Inc., a private investment firm principally owned and controlled by Mr. Warren B. Kanders that makes investments in and provides consulting services to public and private entities.
-Since April 2007, Mr. Baratelli has served as the Chief Financial Officer for Highlands Acquisition Corp., a publicly-held blank check company formed with a focus on acquiring a business in the healthcare industry.
+Mr. Baratelli served as the Chief Financial Officer for Highlands Acquisition Corp., a publicly-held blank check company from April 2007 until September 2009.
 From June 2001 to February 2007, Mr. Baratelli was the Corporate Controller and Treasurer of Armor Holdings, Inc., a manufacturer and supplier of military vehicles, armored vehicles and safety and survivability products and systems serving aerospace & defense, public safety, homeland security and commercial markets.
 From February 1998 to February 2001, Mr. Baratelli was employed by PricewaterhouseCoopers LLP in various positions ranging from Associate to Senior Associate.
 From 1991 to 1997, Mr. Baratelli worked for Barnett Banks, Inc. in various finance and credit analysis positions.
 Mr. Baratelli received a Bachelor of Science in finance from Florida State University in 1989 and a Bachelor of Business Administration in accounting from the University of North Florida in 1995.
 Mr. Baratelli is a Certified Public Accountant.